 About Ethan Gans-Morse

-His most recent commissions include Dreams Have No Borders, a concert opera based on the Latinx immigrant experience, Six Feet Apart: Stories of Resilience and Transformation, an oratorio based on real-life Covid stories, How Can You Own The Sky?
-A Symphonic Poem Honoring Native Wisdom, a program symphony commissioned by the Rogue Valley Symphony in honor of its 50th anniversary season, and Tango of the White Gardenia, a tango-infused opera in two acts for Cascadia Chamber Opera in Eugene, Oregon, about which Oregon ArtsWatch wrote:
+His most recent commissions include Dreams Have No Borders, a concert opera based on the Latinx immigrant experience, Six Feet Apart: Stories of Resilience and Transformation, an oratorio based on real-life Covid stories, How Can You Own The Sky?, a program symphony commissioned by the Rogue Valley Symphony in honor of its 50th anniversary season, and Tango of the White Gardenia, a tango-infused opera in two acts for Cascadia Chamber Opera in Eugene, Oregon, about which Oregon ArtsWatch wrote:

 “Its messages are loud and clear and humane, and the art is fine enough to carry them.
 We need compassion, not competition when it comes to relationships.
 Not only can Tango of the White Gardenia turn people onto the sometimes-alienating ancient art form of opera, it also suggests that we can become better people.”

 His instrumental works have been performed by numerous ensembles, including the Walla Walla Symphony, the Siletz Bay Festival Orchestra, American Creators Ensemble, the Quartetto Indaco, the Fireworks Ensemble, the Firebird Wind Trio, and the Eugene Contemporary Chamber Ensemble, and at such venues as the Seattle Opera Center, the Portland Center for the Arts, and the Oregon Center for the arts.
 His choral works have been performed by the Portland Vocal Consort (winner of their 2010 Composer Competition), Chorus Austin, the American School in Taipei, Taiwan, The Sandlapper Singers, and the Contemporary Choral Collective of Los Angeles.
 His music has been presented at numerous concert series, including the highSCORE Festival in Pavia, Italy, the Instrumenta Oaxaca Festival in Oaxaca, Mexico, the Music Today Festival, the Vanguard Concert Series, The University of Wyoming New Music Festival, and around the state of Oregon, including at the Siletz Bay Music Festival, the Oregon Bach Festival Composers Symposium, and the Ashland Winter Fine Arts Festival.